TomTilly/meditation-timer/README.md

 ## Getting Started

 In order to use this timer, open the index.html file in a browser.
-If that doesn't work, make sure all the files and sub-directories for this project are in the same directory.
+Make sure all the files and sub-directories for this project are in the same directory.

 ## Author